Ua Pou: Flora

 The flora of Ua Pou is relatively poor in species compared to the other large islands of the Marquesas (Nuku Hiva and Hiva Oa).
 Only 90 native species - 2 of them endemic - and 71 exotic species have been recorded.
 However, this may be related to the insufficient number of specimens collected so far; the steep and inaccessible peaks have prevented any systematic botanical study for the time being.

 The formation of the flora is strongly influenced by the trade winds, which contribute to lower temperatures and provide abundant rainfall.
 The coastal zones of the incised valleys have exuberant vegetation up to medium altitudes, although centuries of human settlement and intensive cultivation have considerably reduced the number of native plants, giving preponderance to anthropochorous plants.

 In the intermediate regions, arid or semi-arid native plant communities predominate.
 In the high summits, low-growing shrubs predominate, mostly metrosideros.
 In the north, shaded from the wind and rain of the mountains, there are larger arid zones.

 Fauna

 The fauna of the Marquesas Islands is species-poor and is limited to land and sea birds, insects, butterflies and spiders.
 The island is named after a genus of canopy spider (Linyphiidae) that is endemic to Ua Pou.
 There are no animals that are dangerous to humans.
 Nono flies, a type of black fly, which appear in the interior, are usually extremely unpleasant.

 In a bay separated from Hakahau by a peninsula (Anahoa Beach), green sea turtles (Chelonia mydas) lay their eggs.
-Unfortunately, this area is not yet protected, it is the most attractive bathing beach on the island.
+This area is not yet protected and it is the most attractive bathing beach on the island.